wikimatze/wikimatze.de/_posts/2012-06-07-creation-of-a-ruby-gem.md

 ## Conclusion

-It is very easy to write an gem for ruby.
-Start small, create a repository on [GitHub](https://github.com/) get something similar to *hello world* running, test your code with , and create a briefly documentation (read [zach holman documentation talk](http://zachholman.com/posts/documentation/) to see why) about what the gem does, and give small examples.
+It is easy to write an gem for ruby.
+Start small, create a repository on [GitHub](https://github.com/) get something similar to *hello world* running, test your code with , and create a briefly documentation (read [Zach Holman documentation talk](http://zachholman.com/posts/documentation/) to see why) about what the gem does, and give small examples.
 After this test your gem, deploy it on [rubygems.org](http://rubygems.org/) and spread the word about your accomplished on [twitter](http://www.twitter.com/) - time to drink a beer!